ymunemasa/data-tutorials/tutorials/hortonworks/learning-ropes-apache-nifi-lab-series/learning-ropes-nifi-lab0.md

 ### Step 5: Start NiFi on Local Machine

-If you downloaded and installed NiFi on your local machine, refer to this step.
-Now let's start NiFi.
+If you downloaded and installed NiFi on your local machine, use this step to start NiFi.

 There are 3 methods to start NiFi: launch NiFi in foreground, in the background or as a service.
-Refer to [Starting NiFi Documentation](http://docs.hortonworks.com/HDPDocuments/HDF1/HDF-1.2.0.1/bk_HDF_InstallSetup/content/starting-nifi.html) to learn more.
+See the [HDF Install and Setup Guide](http://docs.hortonworks.com/HDPDocuments/HDF1/HDF-1.2.0.1/bk_HDF_InstallSetup/content/starting-nifi.html) to learn more.

 1\.
-We will start NiFi in the background: open a terminal window or git bash, navigate to NiFi installation directory and enter:
+To start NiFi in the background, open a terminal window or git bash, navigate to NiFi installation directory, and enter:

 ~~~bash
 ./HDF-1.2.0.1-1/nifi/bin/nifi.sh start